Petru Umbrărescu

-Răzvan Petru Umbrărescu (born 30 June 1993) is a Romanian racing driver who is currently competing in the 2025 FIA World Endurance Championship with Akkodis ASP Team.
+Petru Răzvan Umbrărescu (born 30 June 1993) is a Romanian racing driver who competes in the FIA World Endurance Championship for Akkodis ASP Team.

 Career

 Umbrărescu started his car racing career in 2016 by competing some races of the Renault Clio Cup for the Certainty Racing Team.

-In 2017 he joined the German RN Vision STS team to compete in the GT4 European Series Northern Cup with Gabriele Piana and Hendrik Still as his teammates.
+In 2017, Umbrărescu joined the German RN Vision STS team to compete in the GT4 European Series Northern Cup with Gabriele Piana and Hendrik Still as his teammates.
 He took four class victories and became vice-champion in the Pro-Am classification.

-In 2018 he remained with the team to contest the GT4 European Series with Piana as his teammate again.
+In 2018, Umbrărescu remained with the team to contest the GT4 European Series with Piana as his teammate again.
 He took his first overall win in the series at the Misano World Circuit.
 The pair of Piana and Umbrărescu finished the season as seventh in the Silver Cup.
-That year he also joined Leipert Motorsport to compete in a few selected races of the 24H GT Series and Lamborghini Super Trofeo Europe.
+That year, he also joined Leipert Motorsport to compete in a few selected races of the 24H GT Series and Lamborghini Super Trofeo Europe.
 At the 24 Hours of Portimão he took second place in the SPX class together with Piana, John-Louis Jasper and Pavel Lefterov.

-In 2019 he only competed in the opening round of the International GT Open for Petri Corse with Jules Gounon as his teammate.
+In 2019, Umbrărescu only competed in the opening round of the International GT Open for Petri Corse with Jules Gounon as his teammate.

-In 2020 he joined Team Lazarus to compete in the International GT Open with Stefano Coletti.
+In 2020, Umbrărescu joined Team Lazarus to compete in the International GT Open with Stefano Coletti.
 He only competed in the first two rounds without finishing a single race.
 He also joined Classic & Modern Racing to compete in the GT World Challenge Europe Endurance Cup with Pierre-Alexandre Jean and Seb Morris.
-Ahead of the second round at the Nürburgring he was switched to from #108 car to the #107 car which he shared with Romano Ricci and Stephane Tribaudini.
+Ahead of the second round at the Nürburgring he was switched to from No. 108 car to the No. 107 car which he shared with Romano Ricci and Stephane Tribaudini.